NZKiwi32/Solr5-Dev-Environment/README.md

 Automated install of Solr5 onto Ubuntu using Vagrant and Ansible

 ## Pre-requisites
-Vagrant + Ubuntu box: hashicorp/precise64
+Vagrant + Ubuntu box: hashicorp/precise64 (automatically obtained)

 ## Details
 Port forwarding from host to guest of port 8983 for default solr port.